 When shooting moving objects, be they people, planes, trains, or automobiles, it is preferable to compose your image in a way that gives the object somewhere to go.
 If the object is leaving the frame, it leaves the viewer with a sense of wonder, "Where is it going?"
 If you position the elements of a photograph so that it is moving into the frame, you are telling a story.

 There's another rule here that should be mentioned.
 Since we read from left to right, it is most common to place moving objects moving from left to right.
+You can also accentuate the effect of motion by slowing down your shutter speed and widening your focal length to produce motion blurs.
+This technique is part of what is known as Bokeh in Photography.

 Just like in post-processing, cropping refers to cutting something out.
 The art of composition is all about cutting stuff out.
 But know what goes and what stays in the frame is an important line.

 Generally, the goal is to crop distracting elements.
 Street signs, extra people, or excess cars are examples.
 All of these things may require the photographer to reposition themselves to better focus on the subject.
+You can crop photos with almost any photo editor.
+Smartphones nowadays have inbuilt picture editors to achieve that but if you are looking to explore more photo editing software do check out these alternatives.

 Symmetrical scenes can make beautiful photographs.
 Think of reflection pools near monuments or calm mountain lakes reflecting fall colors.
 Likewise, architecture is full of symmetry.
 In some ways, human brains are programmed to respond to symmetry, so it always makes a captivating and exciting capture.